The Space Tax Continuum

 ‘There man,’ continued Ray, pointing across New Road.
 ‘What do you see?’

 ‘Oh, yes.
 Right….’
 Said Phil, shaking himself free of his fury.
 ‘Well, I’ll be.
 An open space.
 Why the hell haven’t I seen that before?’

 ‘Exactly.
-Room there for a couple I reckon,’ said Ray, rubbing his hands at the prospect of some council tax.
+Room for a couple there I reckon,’ said Ray, rubbing his hands at the prospect of some council tax.

 As they walked, Ray started a story about a childhood holiday in Kiev, but Phil was miles away.
 ‘Are you listening to me or am I wasting my breath?’

 ‘Sorry Ray, I’m back now, I was just thinking.
 I came across a perfect site at the weekend.
 Didn’t twig at the time because a load of codgers were playing bowls.
 But right there, two greens, two flat plots, fairly central, just begging to be developed.
 A dozen two bed apartments on each I reckon.
 Up market stuff, right next to a retirement home with a good reputation.
 What do you reckon?
 I can see them now, Park Side and Green Mount, highly desirable apartment blocks in the heart of a thriving community.’

 ‘Thriving is the word Ray.
 Thriving.
 You’ll be raking it in man.
 What’s not to like?’